-Fiona, with the assistance of Equal Pay specialist Matthew Grant, helped Joanna raise a grievance and drafted her employment tribunal claim arguing that Joanna and Ian did “like work” as Field Sales Executives.
+Fiona helped Joanna raise a grievance and drafted her Employment Tribunal claim arguing that Joanna and Ian did “like work” as Field Sales Executives.
 They also argued that moving Joanna to the Business Manager role was an act of victimisation.
 To encourage a speedy settlement, Fiona put forward sensible figures in without prejudice negotiations to SLM.
 However, these were not accepted.

 Joanna managed to obtain another job at a higher salary within three months of being dismissed which cut off her claim for continuing loss of earnings.

 To avoid Joanna having to pay for the cost of a three day hearing, Martin Searle Solicitors suggested to SLM and the Employment Tribunal that Judicial Mediation would be an effective way of achieving a fair settlement.